 How / Technology

 This is a digital artwork using computer code to capture images.
 A generative algorithm presents the images to the scree where they get manipulated and controledl into the aesthtic.
 The Gallery Version installation consists of three computers and three 48 inch screens, cables and internet connection.

 Wolverhamton Art Gallery September 2014

 Kronika Centre For Modern Art.
 Bytom In Poland 2014

-Keywords: Online, net art, artwork, system, networked, real time.
+Keywords: Online, net art, artwork, system, networked, surveillance, real time.

 On show at Wolverhamton Art Gallery 2014